dyte-io/ui-kit-addons/Readme.md

 ## About

-This project is created & maintained by Cloudflare, Inc. You can find us on Twitter - [@dyte_io](https://twitter.com/dyte_io) or write to us at `https://dyte.io/contact`.
+This project is created & maintained by Cloudflare, Inc.

 The names and logos for Cloudflare are trademarks of Cloudflare, Inc.

 We love open source software!
-See [our other projects](https://github.com/rtk-io) and [our products](https://dyte.io).
+See [our other projects](https://github.com/dyte-io) and [our products](https://dyte.io).